jachinrao/bond-portfolio-valuation/README.md

 - Standard deviation: ~3.95%
 - 99.5% VaR: ~-8.85% (or ~-9.47% with interest rate risk)

-For a highly correlated portfolio (Exercise 15.3):
+For a highly correlated portfolio:

 - Mean portfolio return: ~2.57%
 - Standard deviation: ~5.51%